ROCm/rocSOLVER/docs/source/userguide_clients.rst

 ==========================

-``rocsolver-test`` executes a suite of `Google tests <https://github.com/google/googletest>`_ (*gtest*) that verifies the correct functioning of the library; the results computed by rocSOLVER, for random input data, are compared with the results computed by
+``rocsolver-test`` executes a suite of `Google tests <https://github.com/google/googletest>`_ (*gtest*) that verifies the correct functioning of the library.
+The results computed by rocSOLVER, given random input data, are compared with the results computed by
 `NETLib LAPACK <https://www.netlib.org/lapack/>`_ on the CPU.

 Calling the rocSOLVER gtest client with the --help flag